Updated October 15, 2021 at 5:30 pm ET

-A standard product warranty which guarantees merchantable quality and functionality will continue to be accrued as a cost with no effect on revenue recognition.
+A standard product warranty which guarantees merchantable quality and functionality is accrued as a cost and has no effect on revenue recognition.

-Warranties that are priced through a separate arrangement, as typically seen in service type warranties, however, will require a change in accounting policy.
 A service type warranty is a promise to provide a distinct service and thus meets the criteria of a separate performance obligation.
-Under the new standard, service type warranties require revenue to be allocated to them on a relative stand-alone selling price basis.
+Service type warranties require revenue to be allocated to them on a relative stand-alone selling price basis.
 If the customer has the ability to purchase a service type warranty separately for a defined price, the company would account for the service type warranty as a separate performance obligation and recognize the revenue over the warranty period.

 In instances where the manufacturer provides a service type warranty that is not separately priced, the company is still required to account for the service type warranty as a separate performance obligation and would be required to allocate a portion of the selling price to the service type warranty.
 The revenue associated with a service type warranty would need to be deferred and recognized over the warranty period.